vmware/differential-datalog/doc/tutorial/tutorial.md

 namespace of the module importing it.
 The second form (`import <module_path> as <alias>`) makes all declarations available to the importing module using the `<alias>.<name>` notation.

-We create some data to feed to the test program.
-Note that we must refer to relations and constructor names via their fully qualified names.
+We create some data to feed to the test program in a `test.dat` file.

 ```
 start;